alphagov/re-team-manual/source/documentation/prometheus-for-gds-paas/architecture/decisions/0011-sli-for-how-reliably-do-we-deliver-pages.md

 #### Consequences

-We do not measure one of our main user journeys accurately and thus can't alert if there are problems with it.
+We do not measure one of our main user journeys accurately and thus cannot alert if there are problems with it.
 We may instead have to use a proxy or measure individual components that make up the user journey instead which may be easier to measure but less accurate.